www.locriantica.it

 (PALAT.
 ANT.
 BOOK VII - 414)

-Pass by over me with a ringing laugh, and then tell me
+Pass beside me with a ringing laugh, and then tell me

 a friend word: I am Rinthon, the one of Syracuse.